efemberg11/GeoModel_rmakhman/README.md

 # GeoModelClash: Build, run and options

 GeoModelClash (gmclash) allows to run geometry overlap checks on a geometry file specified as input with the -g flag.
 It supports SQLite and GDML formats.
 The geometry can also be described with a dual-plugin (.dylib or .so) as the ones available at the [GeoModelPlugins repo](https://gitlab.cern.ch/atlas/GeoModelPlugins).
-The clashes report is given in an output json file (default: gmclash_report.json)
+The clashes report is given in an output json file (default: gmclash_report.json).

+Run the executable with the --help option to see the available options:

 ``` bash
 -g :   the Geometry file name [.db/.gdml/.dylib/.so] (default: geometry-ATLAS-R2-2016-01-00-01_wSPECIALSHAPE.db)